At No Limits Community Services, we dedicate every moment to health and community care.

 Supported Independent Living

-No Limits Community Service’s Supported Independent Living (SIL) services are designed to suit the needs of people with a disability offering around the clock support to our residents.
+No Limits Community Service’s Supported Independent Living (SIL) services are designed to suit the needs of people with a disability offering around the clock support to our clients.

 Who can access No Limits Community Service’s current Supported Independent Living (SIL) vacancies?

-- To access current vacancies, you must be between 18 and 65 and eligible for NDIS funding.
+- To be able to access our current vacancies, you must be aged between 18 and 65, need ongoing daily support to live independently in your community and be eligible for NDIS funding

 No Limits Community Services provides Support Coordination to help people with disability and their family or support network to navigate the National Disability Insurance Scheme (NDIS).